 Questel is a true end-to-end intellectual property solutions provider to more than 6,000 clients and 1M users across 30 countries.
 We offer a comprehensive software suite for searching, analyzing and managing inventions and IP assets.
 Questel also provides services throughout the IP lifecycle, including prior art searches, patent drafting, international filing, translation, and renewals.
 These solutions, when combined with our IP cost management platform, deliver clients an average savings of 30-60% across the entire prosecution budget.

 About doeLEGAL

-doeLEGAL is
+doeLEGAL is an enterprise-level provider of legal operations tools and elevated support that gives corporate legal departments and law firms anytime, anywhere control over cases and costs to inform decision-making and drive more successful outcomes.
+Acting as their business partner, doeLEGAL provides clients valuable insights that reduce legal costs and increase legal performance by up to 65%.
+Visit www.doelegal.com for information on Enterprise Legal Management and eDiscovery technology.